fatherdougalmaguire/fatherdougalmaguire.github.io/projects/corewars/_posts/2025-03-27-Is-there-LifeOnMars.md

 ---

-I had made abortive attempts at building MARS enviroments for the [Microbee](\microbee) ( and later the PC ) but nothing ever came to fruition.
+I had made abortive attempts at building MARS environments for the [Microbee](\microbee) ( and later the PC ) but nothing ever came to fruition.

 So I decided to bite the bullet and finally complete one.